KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 There might be reason to say that it isn't **sound** (i.e. it's not very convincing), because the first part might not be a fair condition.
 However, while it follows all-or-nothing thinking, this argument at least avoids a stronger, fallacious form.

 This is a great example of how the nirvana fallacy can occur—particularly as a result of neglecting to specify your conclusion.
-I'll address this in the following section (about what we can actually *do* about this fallacy)!
+I'll address this in the following section!

 ## "What can I do about it?"